 Today it has become ‘de rigueur’ (obligatory) for French men to give their loved one bunches of lily of the valley or ‘muguet’ as we know them locally.
 It’s as important as roses for Valentine’s Day, or perhaps more so.

 The synchronicity with Labour Day is actually coincidental – in 1919 May 1st was declared International Workers’ Day which, in turn, was renamed Labour Day in 1948.

-Anyway it’s a time of much excitement.
+As it’s a day off it’s not really taxing on your average worker, and it’s a time of much excitement and an opportunity to earn a little bit on the side.
 Muguet tend to grow in woodlands and hide-away places all across Burgundy, and it’s traditional for families to take their children to their favourite secret places to pick bunches to sell on the streets.
 This being France there are (of course!) special regulations that allow people to pick and sell the bunches of wild flowers.
 Not so typically, they are able to do so without being taxed – unusual for the French system to miss out on that one.
 Then again tax collectors get the day off too and perhaps simply turn a blind-eye.

 May 1st always feels like the beginning of something in Burgundy.
 Funny that they call it ‘Labour Day’ as nobody is doing any labouring!
-Except on Le Papillon of course where we’ll be busy as ever looking after our guests.
+Except on Le Papillon of course where we’ll be busy as ever making preparations to receive our first guests.